Stanford Continuing Studies Online Writing Certificate:

 Rachel Howard

-Rachel Howard is the author of a memoir about her father’s unsolved murder, The Lost Night, and her first novel, The Risk of Us, was published in April 2019.
-Her personal essays have appeared in Gulf Coast, Waxwing, The Arroyo Literary Review, O, The Oprah Magazine, Berfrois, Canteen, The New York Times “Draft” series, and elsewhere.
-She received an MFA in fiction from Warren Wilson College, and later served there as interim director of undergraduate creative writing.
-She has also taught in the MFA program of Saint Mary’s College.
+Rachel Howard is the author of a memoir about her father’s unsolved murder, The Lost Night, and a novel, The Risk of Us.
+Her personal essays have appeared in The New York Times Magazine, The New York Times "Draft" series, The Los Angeles Review of Books, StoryQuarterly, and O, The Oprah Magazine.
+She is the recipient of a 2024 National Endowment for the Arts literature fellowship and is working on a new memoir.
+Howard received an MFA in fiction from Warren Wilson College.

 Deborah Johnson